brodriguez8774/django-expanded-test-cases/readme.md

-# Django Extended Test Cases
+# Django Expanded Test Cases

 ## Description

-Extends the existing Django TestCase class with extra functionality.
+Expands the existing Django TestCase class with extra functionality.

 Different TestCase classes are provided, each providing separate sets of functionality.